-Open to faculty, academic staff, and university staff, the Program aims to help answer questions like:
+Open to faculty, academic staff, and university staff, the Program aims to help address key leadership questions, such as:

 - Who are the University’s leaders today?
 What motivates or frustrates them?
-How do they incorporate their commitments to scholarship and learning into their administrative roles?
+How do they incorporate their commitments to academic excellence, diversity, equity, and inclusion?

-- What are some of the issues confronting higher education, and how might UW–Madison respond to them?
+- What are some of the issues confronting higher education, and how might UW–Madison respond?
 Where do we stand with respect to access and affordability for students, public perceptions of universities and political interventions based on those perceptions, as well as major shifts in funding sources?

-- How can the university balance values that sometimes conflict, such as unfettered inquiry with a coherent mission, or openness with security?
+- How can the university balance the values that sometimes conflict, such as unfettered inquiry with a coherent mission or openness with security?